How To Change Mountain Bike Handlebar Grips- Simple Steps

 MTB Slip-on Grips

-Let’s start with the slip-on grips first, they are also known as push-on grips.
+They are also known as push-on grips.
 These are very soft grips and are completely pliable.
-These Slip-On Grips are made from either silicone or rubber, installing and removing them is very easy and hassle-free.
+Slip-On Grips are made from either silicone or rubber.
+These grips have a smaller diameter as compared to the other types of grips because of a tighter fit.

 Advantages: